pallets/website-2016/README.md

 # Pallets website

 A static site generated with [Lektor](https://www.getlektor.com).
-This contains the blog, project descriptions, and other information about Pallets.
+This contains the blog , project descriptions, and other information about pallets.

 https://palletsprojects.com/